Sitir/Quadratic-Equation-Solver-Small-/README.md

 If there be any issue please contact me!

-Working on Tomcat v7.+++ not tasted on lower version.
+Working on Tomcat v7.+++ not tested on lower version.